Please scroll down the page to cover the following information:

 Ensuring accountability, by:

-- Monitoring progress towards targets
+- Monitoring the educational performance of the schools and progress towards agreed targets

-- Performance managing the headteacher
+- Performance managing the Executive Headteacher

 - Engaging with stakeholders